 - 1. Universality.
 Reason is universal.
 Whatever it demands applies always and everywhere.
 Since liberalism follows from reason, the same is true of liberalism. - 2.
-Absolute power.
+Absolute validity.
 A system based simply on reason is the only possible legitimate system.
-Dissidents are not properly part of the political discussion and can be ignored or suppressed.
-Also, a universal system is not answerable to anybody because there is no other universal authority to which it could answer.
-It can therefore do the things those in control believe reason commands without interference. - 3.
-The insistence on practical abolition of all institutions and standards at odds with the clarity, unity, universality, and efficiency of the system.
-That's what "inclusiveness," "tolerance," "culture war" and "life" issues are all about. - (a) For a rational technological system to exist, everything has to be transparent and manageable from the point of view of those on top. - (b) Traditional and local institutions-family, religion, nation, and non-liberal conceptions of personal integrity and dignity are - i.
+Dissidents are not properly part of political discussion and can be ignored or suppressed. - 3.
+Insistence on practical abolition of all standards and institutions at odds with the unity, clarity, universality, and efficiency of the system.
+That's what "inclusiveness," "tolerance," "culture war" and "life" issues are all about. - (a) For a rational technological system to exist, everything has to be transparent and manageable from the point of view of those on top.
+All institutions have to have a clear rational orientation toward maximizing preference satisfaction or equality.
+The only institutions that make the cut are markets (especially global markets) and bureaucracies (especially transnational bureaucracies) that are run on liberal principles. - (b) Traditional and local institutions-family, religion, nation, and non-liberal conceptions of personal integrity and dignity are - i.
 Opaque and resistant to outside control.
 They're recalcitrant. - ii.
 Not oriented toward maximum equal satisfaction of individual preference.
-They're oppressive. - iii.
-Not based on expert knowledge.
-They're ignorant and prejudiced.
+They're oppressive.

-iv.
+- iii.
+Not based on expert scientific knowledge.
+They're ignorant and prejudiced. - iv.
 Based on distinctions and authorities that aren't required by liberal market and bureaucratic institutions.
 The family, for example, is based on distinctions of sex, age, and blood.
-It follows that such institutions are hateful and oppressive.
+It follows that such institutions are hateful and bigoted.

 So nonliberal institutions have no right to exist.
-Their very existence makes a just and efficient social order impossible.
+Their very existence makes a just, rational, and efficient social order impossible.
 If you can't get rid of them altogether then at least you can turn them into optional private tastes and consumer goods that are not allowed to affect social relations.
-You therefore have to privatize sex, family, religion, and personal morality.
+You can-and should-privatize sex, family, religion, and personal morality.